ItamarBarHod/PolyTalker/README.md

 # PolyTalker

 PolyTalker is a Discord TTS bot implemented with Discord JDA API, Lavaplayer API, and utilizes the gTTS Python library.
-The bot is designed to greet users who join the channel with their username in any language they prefer.
+The bot is designed to greet users who join the channel with their nickname in any language they prefer.

 ## Add PolyTalker to Your Discord Server